Skip to content

 Speakers

-Belinda WattonBelinda is the Executive General Manager of Yurika, responsible for leading a competitive commercial business that boasts a rapidly growing, national footprint.
-Offering solutions including the engineering, design, procurement, construction, operation and maintenance of significant energy and infrastructure projects, the Yurika business also offers an integrated suite of energy solutions including Telecoms, Internet of Things, Metering and Energy Material Supplies.
+Belinda WattonBelinda has been a member of the Energy Queensland Executive Team since its creation in 2016 and was appointed as the Executive General Manager of Yurika in January 2023.
+This makes her responsible for leading a competitive commercial business that boasts a rapidly growing, national footprint.
+Offering solutions including the engineering, design, procurement, construction, operation and maintenance of significant Energy and Infrastructure projects, the Yurika business also offers an integrated suite of energy solutions including Telecoms, Internet of Things, Metering and Energy Material Supplies.

-Having previously served as a Non-Executive Director with the Electrical Safety Board and Executive Director for Ergon Retail and Energex and Ergon Distribution Boards, Belinda is currently a Non-Executive Director at Energy Skills Queensland and HELP Enterprises.
+Having previously served as a Non-Executive Director with the Electrical Safety Board and Executive Director for Ergon Retail, Energex and Ergon Distribution Boards and HELP Enterprises, Belinda is currently a Non-Executive Director at Energy Skills Queensland.

 She has a Bachelor of Commerce, Masters of Applied Law, qualifications in finance, is a graduate member of the Australian Institute of Company Directors and a member of Chief Executive Women.